PURPOSE

 VOLUNTEER EXPECTATIONS

-Volunteers shall follow all MLD policies, be attentive to their assigned tasks, practice personal safety at all times, and respect the library’s technology, property, resources, and the privacy and confidentiality of patrons, staff, and volunteers.
-Volunteers should bring concerns or questions to the Human Resources Department or Branch Manager.
+Volunteers are expected to promote and maintain a positive image of the library to the public.
+Volunteers shall follow all MLD policies, be attentive to assigned tasks, practice personal safety at all times, and respect the library’s technology, property, resources, and the privacy and confidentiality of patrons, staff, and volunteers.
+Volunteers should bring concerns or questions to their applicable Department Manager.

-• Attendance and Absences
+Attendance and Absences

-• Timekeeping and Shifts
+Timekeeping and Shifts

-• Harassment
+Harassment

 VOLUNTEER ROLES

+Volunteers assist with supplemental tasks only assigned by library staff.
+Volunteers may not perform essential functions of MLD employee’s jobs.
+These may include: accessing library card account systems, assisting patrons with library card account questions, driving District-owned vehicles, making supplies purchases on behalf of the District, and performing volunteer tasks inside District buildings without District staff on the premises.
 Volunteers, through their roles, are directly involved in providing access to library materials.
-As such, volunteers must closely review the Collection Development Policy, as they can expect to come into contact with a variety of materials in the library’s collection.
-The library does not monitor or filter the types of library materials a volunteer may handle while performing volunteer
+As such, volunteers must closely review the Collection Development Policy, as they can expect to come into contact with a variety of materials within the library collection.
+The District does not monitor or filter the types of library materials a volunteer may handle while performing volunteer duties.

 CONCLUSION OF SERVICES

 Nothing in this policy shall be deemed to create a contract between the volunteer and MLD.
-Both the volunteer and MLD have the right to terminate the volunteer’s association with the library at any time, for any reasons or no reason, with or without cause.
+Both the volunteer and MLD have the right to terminate the volunteer’s association with the District at any time, for any reasons or no reason, with or without cause.

 Other Important Notes:

-• Meridian Library District employees are not permitted to volunteer for MLD programs, events or general opportunities.
+- District employees are not permitted to volunteer for MLD programs, events or general opportunities.

 Adopted by the Meridian Library District Board of Trustees on June 11, 2013

-Reviewed and Board Approved March 20, 2024
+Reviewed and Board Approved March 19, 2025